Anatoly1010/Atomize/readme.md

 ## Status

 At the moment, Atomize has been tested and is currently used for controlling several EPR spectrometers using a broad range of different devices.
 Examples of experimental scripts for standard pulsed EPR methods can be found in /atomize/tests/pulse_epr directory.
-The program has been tested on Ubuntu 18.04 LTS, 20.04 LTS, and Windows 10.
+The program has been tested on Ubuntu 18.04 LTS, 20.04 LTS, and 22.04 LTS.

 ## Contents
 - [Requirements](#requirements)<br/>